dltmjk/ellul/content/zettelkasten/literature notes/2D Psychiatry/Structure of Essay.md

 1. Preliminaries

-When we are deciding whether some condition is a disease, we are in effect deciding what sort of people we ought to be" (Reznek, 1987, p.
+"When we are deciding whether some condition is a disease, we are in effect deciding what sort of people we ought to be" (Reznek, 1987, p.
 166).

 Thesis: